MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-get-started.md

     > If you don't see the Workspace settings icon, select the ellipsis (three dots) the then workspace settings.
     > :::image type="content" source="./media/git-get-started/workspace-settings-link.png" alt-text="Screenshot of workspace with workspace settings link displayed from ellipsis.":::

-1. Select Git integration.
+1. Select **Git integration**.
 You’re automatically signed into the Azure Repos account registered to the Azure AD user signed into the workspace.

     :::image type="content" source="./media/git-get-started/workspace-settings.png" alt-text="Screenshot of workspace settings window with git integration selected.":::